Zeppe-Lin Codebook

 1. Commit and Push Website Changes: In your local clone of zeppe-lin.github.io, commit the changes for:

-2. Verify Website Build: Our CI/CD pipeline will detect the new and changed files, convert the Markdown (using smu(1)), and publish the updated website.
-Verify that the new release notes page (e.g., https://zeppe-lin.github.io/relnotes-v1.0.html) and the main page are displaying correctly and linking to the new release information.
+2. Verify Website Build: Our CI/CD pipeline will detect the new and changed files, convert the Markdown to HTML (using smu(1)), and publish the updated website.
+Verify that the new release notes page (e.g., https://zeppe-lin.github.io/relnotes-v1.0.html) and the main page display and link to the new release properly.

 After successfully publishing the new version of Zeppe-Lin, complete these steps to keep everything current and the community informed.